M0hamedSaad/nasdaq/README.md

 ## 🚀 Features

-- 🔍 Search and filter NASDAQ tickers
+- 🔍 Search and filter NASDAQ tickers with instant response
 - 📊 Real-time price updates with mock WebSocket (simulating Polygon.io)
-- ⚡ High-performance list rendering with `@shopify/flash-list`
+- ⚡ High-performance list rendering using @shopify/flash-list
-- 🧠 State management with `zustand`
+- 🧠 State management with Zustand for scalability and lightweight store
-- 🎨 Custom theming & styles with hooks
+- 🎨 Custom theming with light/dark mode support
+- 🌐 Localization (AR/EN) without restarting the app
-- 📱 Optimized for large datasets with visible-only subscription logic
+- 👁 Visible-only subscription logic for WebSocket to optimize performance
+- 🔒 Error handling for rate limits
+- 🧪 Unit tests for utils and App component
+- 📉 Performance enhancements using memoization, debouncing and list virtualization
+- 📱 Responsive UI using scalable layout helpers and safe area handling
+- 🔔 Visual animation for price changes (e.g., flash green/red)
+- 📤 API-ready architecture for integrating with real Polygon.io WebSocket in future

 ---